03 Oct 41%

 I pulled the metal key thingie from my pocket, held it in front of me, took Tia’s hand and walked through the barrier.
 I thought I felt some resistance in the air, but I couldn’t be sure and then it was over.
 We were standing in front of a roughly egg-shaped object, about three meters tall and six meters long.
 It was suspended in the air, silently levitating above the ground.

-I knew that Theo had authorized me to access all Advancer’s systems, but I had no idea about how to interact with that thing.
+I knew that Theo had authorized me to access Advancer’s systems, but I had no idea about how to interact with that thing.

 “Err… Ship?
 Open, please?”